ModesevenTM/ModesevenTM/README.md

 ### Hi there 👋

+My name is Jakub and I'm currently studying Informatics at Gdańsk University of Technology.
+More info soon...
 <!--
 **ModesevenTM/ModesevenTM** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.